ravi-jaiswal/ravi-jaiswal-ttt-Assignment/README.md

   - Certain functions like toLowerCase(), replace(), split() are used to clean the string.
   - The string is then converted to array of word.
   - Array is then converted to an object with key value pair where key is the word and value is it's frequency.
- 2. Word.js
- - Responsible for renderring the result in the table.

 # Dependencies
 1. Nodejs-